allaway-tech/old-blog/_tabs/about.md

 Hi and Welcome to my blog.

 I am a West End tech with a bias towards sound who enjoys tinkering with electronics and coding/scripting in my free time.
-Currently I fall into the sysadmin/dev-ops categories and seld-host some of the tools we use both at work and at home.
+Currently I fall into the sysadmin/dev-ops categories and self-host some of the tools we use both at work and at home.

 Things that I am planning to be posting about:
 - Digital audio